White Rock BC Best Dog Walking Routes

 Can You Bring Dogs to White Rock?

 Absolutely!
 You can bring your dogs to White Rock.
-We allow leashed dogs on the beaches and promenade during off-season months.
+Leashed dogs are allowed on the beaches and promenade during off-season months.
 The pier remains off-limits to pets, but you’ll find Centennial Park offers a fantastic off-leash area that locals frequent regularly.

 Is Deep Creek Trail Dog Friendly?

-Yes, Deep Creek Trail welcomes dogs, but we can’t confirm the exact rules from what we know locally.
-We’d suggest checking with the city council first, then bringing your dog on a lead – most White Rock trails allow dogs when you’re responsible with them.
+Yes, Deep Creek Trail welcomes dogs, but we can’t confirm the exact rules based on our local knowledge.
+We suggest checking with the city council first, then bringing your dog on a lead.
+Most White Rock trails allow dogs when you’re responsible with them.